Benjamin Burge

 Business Crime & Financial Regulation

-Ben has recently prosecuted a series of cases, including as junior counsel in two multi-defendant, six-month trials, involving numerous members of an international serious organised crime group.
-As a result of a sophisticated and ongoing internet enabled diversion fraud the group had caused worldwide losses of over £20m.
+Over several years, Ben prosecuted a series of cases, including as junior counsel in two multi-defendant, six-month trials, involving numerous members of an international serious organised crime group.
+As a result of a sophisticated and ongoing internet enabled diversion fraud the group caused worldwide losses of over £20m.

-Through the use of malware and other cybercrime technology, the group was able to dupe individuals and companies into sending legitimate payments into an intricate web of UK based mule bank accounts, with the monies ultimately ending up in China and Nigeria or being traced to the payment of goods to be exported to Africa.
+Through the use of malware and other cybercrime technology, the group was able to dupe individuals and companies from around the world into sending legitimate payments into an intricate web of UK based mule bank accounts, with the monies ultimately ending up in China and Nigeria, or being traced to the payment of goods exported to Africa.

-He was subsequently instructed as sole prosecution counsel in the confiscation proceedings with sizeable confiscation orders being made against all defendants.
+Ben was subsequently instructed as sole prosecution counsel in the confiscation proceedings, with sizeable confiscation orders being made against all defendants.
 The principal defendants were also made the subject of Serious Crime Prevention Orders.

-Ben has appeared for both HMRC and private clients in a range of condemnation hearings relating to the seizure of goods and vehicles at various UK borders.
+He has appeared for both the HMRC and private clients in a range of condemnation hearings relating to the seizure of various goods and vehicles at various UK ports and airports.

-In November 2022, Ben was instructed by the CPS to prosecute a global chemical and laboratory supplier for offences under the Customs and Excise Management Act 1979 that arose from breaches of sanction controls following their attempt to export dual-use goods to listed third party countries without a licence.
+Instructions from the CPS Serious Economic and Organised Crime Directorate (SEOCID) have included the prosecution, as sole junior counsel, of a global chemical and laboratory supplier for offences under the Customs and Excise Management Act 1979, that arose from breaches of sanction controls following their attempt to export dual-use goods to listed third party countries without a licence.

 Criminal Prosecutions - Private & Public

-Ben is a level 3 CPS Prosecutor and receives instructions from the Fraud, Serious Crime and Proceeds of Crime Divisions.
+As a specialist panel member he also receives instructions from their Fraud, Serious Crime and Proceeds of Crime Divisions.

 Criminal Defence

-Ben has previously appeared on behalf of requested persons in various extradition proceedings.
+He also has experience representing requested persons in extradition proceedings.

 Inquests & Inquiries